Residents Guide

 Sheriff Substation: Local law enforcement serves St. Paris with community-focused public safety programs.

-Fire Protection: Provided by the JSP Fire District, ensuring emergency response and fire safety.
+Fire Protection: Provided by the JSP Joint Fire District, ensuring emergency response and fire safety.

 Where to Live